leorrib/Py_LifeExpectancy/readme.md

 # Machine Learning - predicting the Life Expectancy in a Country
-This project returns 4 machine learning models that predict, given some data, the life expectancy in a country.
-Two of the models use Linear Regression (one with and another without cross validation), while the other two make use of Random Forest (again - one with and another without cross validation).
+This project returns 2 machine learning models that predict, given some data, the life expectancy in a country.
+One of the models use Linear Regression while the other two make use of Random Forest Regressor.

 ## Visualizing the result
 Just open the main.ipynb file on github itself and you will be able to see the script and some metrics of the Machine Learning models created.